-Today we just wanted to address how to remove that shadow box figured image from your Genesis User Profile and insert your own photo, as well as how to set up your Genesis User Profile.
+Today we are going to learn how to remove that shadow box figured image from your Genesis User Profile and insert your own photo, as well as how to set up your Genesis User Profile.

 Setting the Profile Image

 First, you’re obviously going to need to choose the photo that you want to use for your profile image.
-This image is important because this is the photo that is going to not only show up in the Genesis User Profile widget on your website, but also in your comment section when you reply to comments on your blog and on any other blogs you may be commenting on.
+This image is important because this is the photo that is going to not only show up in the Genesis User Profile widget on your website but also in your comment section when you reply to comments on your blog and on any other blogs you may be commenting on.
 Keep in mind that this image shows at different sizes throughout sites, and it’s typically pretty small so a tight crop of just your gorgeous face is ideal.

 Setting up your Profile

-Now that you have an image, you’ll want to create a little bio about yourself to display in this widget.
-You can do this one of two ways…
+Now that you have an image, you’ll want to create a little bio about yourself to display in the Genesis – User Profile widget.

 In order to use the Author Bio option, you can fill out your User Profile via the WordPress Dashboard.
-Simply navigate to USERS > YOUR PROFILE and then scroll down to the section that says “biographical information.”
+Simply navigate to USERS > YOUR PROFILE and then scroll down to the section that says Biographical Info.
 This is where you can put your own personal information that you want readers to see when they first see your profile.
-Once you do that and hit “save” you will have the option in the actual sidebar widget to display your profile…
+Once you do that and hit “save” you will have the option in the actual sidebar widget to display your profile.

-or to display a custom text.
+You can also choose to use the Custom Text option.
 Some prefer to use the Genesis User Profile to present a welcome message to readers.
-If that’s the case, you might consider using the “custom text” option rather than the Author Bio.
+If that’s the case, you might consider using the Custom Text option rather than the Author Bio.
 Then you can modify that text without having to change your bio any time something is different.